wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 [AZURE.INCLUDE [ODBC-JDBC-selector](../includes/hdinsight-selector-odbc-jdbc.md)]

-Microsoft's Big Data solution integrates  Microsoft Business Intelligence (BI) components with Apache Hadoop clusters that have been deployed by the Azure HDInsight.
+Microsoft's Big Data solution integrates <!-- deleted by customization  --> Microsoft Business Intelligence (BI) components with Apache Hadoop clusters that have been deployed by the Azure HDInsight.
 An example of this integration is the ability to connect Excel to the Hive data warehouse of an Hadoop cluster in HDInsight using the Microsoft Hive Open Database Connectivity (ODBC) Driver.

 It is also possible to connect the data associated with an HDInsight cluster and other data sources, including other (non-HDInsight) Hadoop clusters, from Excel using the Microsoft Power Query add-in for Excel.
 For information on installing and using Power Query, see [Connect Excel to HDInsight with Power Query][hdinsight-power-query].
 <!-- deleted by customization

 > [AZURE.NOTE] While the steps in this article can be used with either a Linux or Windows-based HDInsight cluster, Windows is required for the client workstation.
 -->

 **Prerequisites**:

 Before you begin this article, you must have the following: